-Honey itself is a wonder health enhamcng food!
-Adding herbs to honey enhances both the health benefits of honey, as well as the taste.
+Honey itself is a wonderful, health enhancing food.
+Adding herb extracts to honey combines the sweet goodness of honey with the medicinal properties of herbs.
 Honey makes an excellent dressing for wounds and has been used through history on open wounds and ulcers on the surface of the skin.
 You do not need to use a herb infused honey for this.
 It has also been shown that honey can help soothe coughs in young children and even the American Academy of Pediatrics recommends giving honey to children to soothe coughs.
-By carefully selecting herbs suited to you, your child or whoever is taking the herb honey, you can enhance the benefits of taking honey.
+Adding herbs that soothe coughs, help break up and bring up phlegm and soothe inflammed tissues adds to the effectiveness of the honey. .

 So how do you make a herbal honey at home?
 Its really simple, read on to learn to make your own!
 Before we proceed, however, a word about what kind of honey to use.
 A lot of commercial honey that you can purchase in stores has been pasteuzied.
 This means it has been heated to kill bacteria.
 Although this may sound like a good thing, the pasteurization process also kills or removes many of the healthy, natural compounds found in honey – the good bacteria, enzymes, micronutrients and small amounts of pollen which can help alleviate allergy symptoms.
 To get the full health benefits of honey you want to use raw, unpasteurized honey.
 And, you don’t want to boil it or raise the heat too high when making syrup.
 If you do, you will be pasteurizing the honey and loosing the health benefits.
 In Canada, any honey that you see in a store that says “Pasteurized” has been, well, pasteurized.
 If it doesn’t say pasteurized on the label then you have raw honey!